MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 .. note::
    This feature requires Architecture version ``8.0.0`` or higher.

-The MicroeEJ debugger proxy only allow a postmortem debug now so it requires among other things a core dump file of a running MicroEJ VEE process.
+The MicroeEJ debugger proxy only allows a postmortem debug now so it requires among other things a core dump file of a running MicroEJ VEE process.

 Generate a coredump file for MicroEJ VEE Linux using GDB
 ========================================================